arteymix/biopython-utils/README.md

-# Biopython utilities for RefSeq and miRBase
+# Biopython-based utilities for RefSeq and miRBase

 This toolset provides utilities for dealing with RefSeq and miRBase annotations.